canonical/ubuntu-core-docs/docs/en/index.md

 reliable updates.
 It's easy to deploy, tamper-resistant, and hardened against corruption.

+Its read-only root filesystem is built from the same packages used to build the wider set of Ubuntu distributions, and only differs in the way packages are delivered, and crucially, updated.
+This is all handled by snaps, a secure, confined, dependency-free, cross-platform Linux packaging system.

+Snap packages ensure there is always a clean separation between the base system and whatever applications need to be installed, as well as isolation between each and every application, their data, and even application version data.

+Updates are transactional, which means they’re either 100% successful or they’re not installed.
+If they're not installed, they leave no trace of any failure other than log details.
+This means the system remains fully operational and in a continuously well-defined state during both application and system updates.
+The system can also recover or revert to previous states if necessary, even if a system fails to boot.
+Unlike alternative or more traditional package managers, a failed update never leaves the system in an unpredictable state.

 Ubuntu Core is engineered to meet the precise requirements of IoT devices.
 It runs an large range of hardware, including Raspberry Pi, Intel NUC, Qualcomm Snapdragon 410c and even a KVM.
 Features include: